Painful Authenticity: 35 Honest Personal Stories, Fears & Facts You Don’t Know About Me

 So they paint a false picture and do a huge disservice to everyone who looks up to them and to the world as a whole.
 By putting up this front, they create these expectations that are impossible to meet.
 It’s not fair and it’s downright selfish.

-At Live Your Legend, I’ve always tried to be as open and clear as possible.
+At Live Your Legend, I’ve always tried to be as open, clear and real as possible.
 To share the warts alongside the glory.

 So today I wanted to share a bit more of myself.
 Some of the good, the bad, the funny and the ugly things about my life and past in a effort to bring us all closer together.